feldroy/pad/README.md

 You get 7 days to try Pad for free.
 After that, you'll need to purchase a subscription to continue using it.

 A subscription includes 10 device activations.
 This accounts for spare devices, operating system resets, and even sharing with a few friends so they can try out Pad.
-If you run out of activitions for your individual needs, let us know and we'll figure something out.
+If you run out of activations for your individual needs, let us know and we'll figure something out.

 If you want to purchase Pad for a team, contact us, and we'll set you up with a custom plan.